pgattic/dotfiles/README.md

 3. `source setup.nu`
 4. Either run `link_check_all` to set up all default programs, or use the `link_and_check` command to symlink only one program.
 See their `--help` menus for more info.

-In addition, I have a list of packages that I usually want to have installed as a base on every Arch Linux system, found in `./packages-arch`.
-They can be installed using the command `sudo pacman -S $(./packages-arch)`.
+After that, a simple `git commit; git push` and `git pull` synchronizes the dotfiles of my machine with these ones.

-After that, a simple `git commit` and `git pull` synchronizes the dotfiles of my machine with these ones.
+For ease of installation, I also have a few collections of packages that I typically have in a Linux installation. `source packages.nu` for more information.